beccabeastly/ML_trading_bot/README.md

-# ETF_Portfolio_Analysis
-In this project I utilized SQL to create data tables and analyze cumulative returns.
-There were four tables of data that made up the portolio that was analyzed.
+# Machine Learning Trading Algorithm
+ In this program I used ML models (SVC and LogisticRegression) in order find the best accuracy for predicting the best trading stategies.

 ---
 # Technologies
 `Python`
 `Pandas`
 `Jupyter Lab`
-`Hvplot`

 ---